andykee/notes/python/so-you-think-you-understand-lambdas.md

         self._b = value
 ```

-``Foo`` has several subclasses, and users may further develop new custom subclasses of
+In the library I'm working on, ``Foo`` has several subclasses and users may further develop
-``Foo`` or its children.
-In particular, these subclasses tend to involve redefining one
+new custom subclasses of ``Foo`` or its children.
+In particular, these subclasses tend to
-or more of ``Foo``'s properties with getters that are state-based and/or require heavy
+involve redefining one or more of ``Foo``'s properties with getters that are state-based
-computations before returning a value.
+and/or require heavy computations before returning a value.
 Maybe something like this:

 ```python
 import time